 So, one more thing about that.
 The smaller the wave, the smaller the perfect antenna for that wave.
 So in reality, a satellite antenna is about the size of your pinky nail.
 I’m sure this makes zero sense since a satellite dish itself is much bigger than that.

 The big round “dishy” part of a satellite dish is called the “reflector” and what it does is focus all those waves like a lens.
-It looks something like this:

 It focuses all of them on a point in front, where the LNB goes.

 The LNB?
 What?